-The American Rescue Plan provides $21.5 billion in emergency rental assistance through the Treasury Department.
+The American Rescue Plan provided $21.5 billion in emergency rental assistance through the Treasury Department.
 California will receive an estimated $2 billion.
-To apply for emergency rental assistance click here.
+To check the status of your application click here.

 The bill also provides $9.9 billion to help homeowners struggling with mortgage and utility payments.
 To apply for mortgage assistance click here.

 To learn more about qualifying for coronavirus-related federal housing assistance or to access additional resources, visit the Consumer Financial Protection Bureau’s webpage on coronavirus-related housing relief here.